Robotron 64

 Robotron 64 is a 1998 multidirectional shooter for the Nintendo 64.
 It is a port of Robotron X, which itself is an updated version of the 1982 dual-stick shooter Robotron: 2084.
 The game was originally scheduled to be released by Midway Games in the summer of 1997, but the game was put on hiatus before it would see a new publisher and a release date of January 5, 1998.

 Plot

 The player is a mutant scientist trapped in another dimension trying to save the last human family.
 His mutant powers allow him to defeat the evil robots that are trying to kill all of humanity.

 Gameplay

 Robotron 64 uses the dual-stick control scheme of the original Robotron.
-The player can either play with two controls or with one controller using the C-buttons to shoot.
+The player has the option to use a single controller using the analog stick for movement and the C-buttons for firing, or use two controllers to allow use of both analog sticks for movement and shooting.

 The soundtrack consists of electronica and techno music.